Josh Downs

-Josh Downs (born August 12, 2001) is an American football wide receiver for the North Carolina Tar Heels.
+Joshua Downs (born August 12, 2001) is an American professional football wide receiver for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the North Carolina Tar Heels and was selected by the Colts in the third round of the 2023 NFL draft.

-High school career
+Early life

-Downs attended North Gwinnett High School in Suwanee, Georgia.
+Downs was born on August 12, 2001, in Suwanee, Georgia, and attended North Gwinnett High School.
 During his high school career he had 187 receptions for 3,019 yards and 32 touchdowns.
 He was selected to play in the 2020 All-American Bowl.
 He committed to the University of North Carolina at Chapel Hill to play college football.

 College career

 Freshman

 As a true freshman at North Carolina in 2020, Downs appeared in 10 games.
 Playing primarily on special teams, he had seven receptions for 119 yards and three touchdowns.
 The first touchdown reception of his college career came against N.C.
-State in Carolina's 48-21 victory.
+State in Carolina's 48–21 victory.
 His breakout performance came in the Orange Bowl, where he filled in for Dyami Brown, who, along with Javonte Williams, Michael Carter, and Chazz Surratt, had opted out of the bowl to prepare for the NFL Draft.
-Downs caught four passes for 92 yards and two touchdowns, including a 75 yard touchdown on a broken play that gave the Tar Heels a 27–20 lead early in the fourth quarter.
-He was the team's leading receiver in the 41-27 loss to Texas A&M.
+Downs caught four passes for 92 yards and two touchdowns, including a 75-yard touchdown on a broken play that gave the Tar Heels a 27–20 lead early in the fourth quarter.
+He was the team's leading receiver in the 41–27 loss to Texas A&M.